UV-Protected Acrylic Display Cases for Sun-Exposed Retail

 The two approaches solve the same problem with very different mechanics.
 Cast-in stabilizer is a chemistry decision made at the PMMA polymerization stage: HALS molecules and benzotriazole UV absorbers are dissolved into the monomer along with the initiator and dispersed evenly through the full thickness of the sheet.
 There is no layer, no interface, no surface that can fail.
 Every cubic millimeter of the panel has the same stabilizer concentration, so a scratch on the surface or a chip on the edge exposes more stabilized material, not raw unstabilized PMMA.
 The stabilizer is consumed slowly as it absorbs UV photons over time, but a properly loaded UV-grade sheet holds protective concentration for 8–12 years of outdoor exposure depending on latitude and orientation.

 Surface UV-block film is a polyester or polyurethane film with UV absorber concentrated in the film, applied to standard PMMA with a pressure-sensitive adhesive — a retrofit approach to turning a standard case into a UV-protected acrylic display case without resourcing the underlying sheet.
-The film carries a much higher UV-absorber loading than cast-in chemistry can — that is why it can perform briefly — but it has three structural weaknesses I see fail repeatedly on real cases.
+The film carries a much higher UV-absorber loading than cast-in chemistry can — that is why it can perform briefly — but it has three structural weaknesses that show up repeatedly on real cases.
 Edge adhesion: the film is cut to the panel edge, and any flexing, thermal cycling, or solvent contact at the edge starts the delamination.
 Once the edge lifts even a millimeter, dust and moisture wick under and the failure accelerates.
 Cleaning: retail cases get wiped daily, and film surfaces scratch at a fraction of the load PMMA itself can handle.
 By month 6 there is visible scratch haze in the high-traffic wipe zones.
 Uneven fade: once the film has any pinhole, scratch path, or peeled edge, the underlying standard PMMA yellows in those local zones while the still-protected zones stay clear, and the case develops blotchy fade lines that are arguably worse than uniform yellowing.

-UV-grade premium tier (HALS + benzotriazole + IR-block)0.51.21+35–45%
+| UV-grade premium tier (HALS + benzotriazole + IR-block) | 0.5 | 1.2 | 1 | +35–45% |

 The delta-E numbers map to perceived color shift on the standard CIE scale: delta-E under 2 is generally imperceptible side-by-side, 2–5 is noticeable in direct comparison, and above 5 is obvious to any buyer without a reference.
 The yellowness index numbers map to amber appearance: YI under 3 reads as colorless, 3–7 reads as faintly warm, 7–12 reads as visibly yellow, and above 12 reads as amber.
 In practice, the spec line that matters is “12-mo YI under 5” — that is the threshold for a case that still looks clear at the end of its first year of retail service.

 The premium tier (last row) adds an IR-block additive that reduces solar heat gain inside the case — relevant for cases holding cosmetics, pharmaceuticals, or food products where elevated case-internal temperature drives separate degradation paths.
 For pure clarity-and-no-yellowing duty, the third row (cast-in UV stabilizer) is the cost-effective spec for most retail programs.
 We default UV-grade premium tier in for programs where the merchandise is heat-sensitive and the case is in direct sun for 4+ hours daily — even then, the cost delta over standard cast pays back the first time a heat-damaged batch of product avoids replacement.
+That heat-plus-UV duty profile is exactly what we specced in the 28-unit patisserie pastry display refit — storefront sun on pigment-sensitive merchandise, all day, every day.

 Cost Spread — UV-Grade vs Standard at Typical Case Sizes